 But unless you have a ranger on your speed dial, here’s an inside tip: They start taking reservations for July walks beginning on June 15 at 10 a.m.
 And to get your name on the reserved list, all you have to do is call (772) 388-2750 for reservations and information.

 And don’t forget that in addition to the evening turtle treks, Sebastian Inlet State Park (15 miles south of Melbourne Beach) is known across the nation for canoeing and kayaking in the Indian River Lagoon, surfing, camping, boating, and fishing for snook, redfish, bluefish, and Spanish mackerel from its jetties.

-Add to this two on-site museums that fill in blanks on the history here: the McLarty Treasure Museum that highlights the 1715 Spanish treasure fleet, and the Sebastian Fishing Museum about the local fishing industry.
+Add to this two on-site museums that fill in blanks on the history here: the McLarty Treasure Museum in Vero Beach that highlights the 1715 Spanish treasure fleet, and the Sebastian Fishing Museum about the local fishing industry.

 Have a great time!